-If you meet the eligibility guidelines, fully fund a Roth IRA for both you and, if you're married, your spouse.
+- If you meet the eligibility guidelines, fully fund a Roth IRA for both you and, if you're married, your spouse.
 You'd need to check the contribution limits in effect in any given tax year.
 For example, in 2019, a married couple earning less than $135,000 in adjusted gross income can contribute up to $6,000 of earned income per spouse ($7,000 per spouse if 50+ years old).

-> - Pay off any high-interest credit card debt, student loan debt, or other liabilities.
+- Pay off any high-interest credit card debt, student loan debt, or other liabilities.
 Personally, I'd probably prioritize student loan debt because it can be the most difficult to discharge in bankruptcy.
 Keep at it until you are debt-free and stop adding to it at nearly all costs.

-> - Circle back around and contribute to your and your spouse's 401(k) accounts up to the maximum amount permitted by your plan or the tax regulations.
+- Circle back around and contribute to your and your spouse's 401(k) accounts up to the maximum amount permitted by your plan or the tax regulations.

-> - If you're serious about retirement saving, look into a strategy that involves using HSA (Health Savings Accounts) as another type of de facto IRA on top of your Roth IRA.
+- If you're serious about retirement saving, look into a strategy that involves using HSA (Health Savings Accounts) as another type of de facto IRA on top of your Roth IRA.

-> - Begin building assets in fully taxable brokerage accounts, dividend reinvestment plans, directly held mutual fund accounts, or even buying other cash-generating assets that are within your area of expertise.
+- Begin building assets in fully taxable brokerage accounts, dividend reinvestment plans, directly held mutual fund accounts, or even buying other cash-generating assets.
 For example, a real estate investor could purchase apartment buildings, office buildings, industrial warehouses.
-Alternatively, you might consider funding a college 529 savings plan for your children and/or grandchildren.
+You might also consider funding a college 529 savings plan for your children and/or grandchildren.

-> By behaving this way, you achieve several things:
+By behaving this way, you achieve several things:

-> - You minimize your tax bill, which means more money in your own pocket.
+- You minimize your tax bill, which means more money in your own pocket.